-- To note the information provided in this report on advice and information available for residents and businesses on energy efficiency. - 2) To agree that the Council would not establish an Energy Efficiency Task Force. - 3) To agree that the information and signposting of the services outlined in this report would be updated on the 'Home Energy' webpage, and request that Corporate Services initiate an ambitious new campaign directing residents to it. - 4) To ask the Executive Director of Place to negotiate with the Head of Communications about how this kind of information should be included.
+- 1) Note the information provided in this report on advice and information available for residents and businesses on energy efficiency. - 2) Decide whether to proceed with the establishment of an Energy Efficiency Task Force. - 3) To agree that the information and signposting of the services outlined in this report would be updated on the 'Home Energy' webpage, and request that Corporate Services initiate an ambitious new campaign directing residents to it. - 4) To ask the Executive Director of Place to negotiate with the Head of Communications about how this kind of information should be included.
 This would include notifications of the new/refreshed page to all library managers and school headteachers.